Chris Banks (footballer, born 1965)

 Christopher Noel Banks (born 12 November 1965) is an English former professional footballer who played as a defender and later worked as a physiotherapist.

 Starting his career with Port Vale in 1982, he moved on to Exeter City in 1988.
-He was at Bath City from 1989 to 1994, before spending ten years with Cheltenham Town.
+He was at Bath City from 1989 to 1994 before spending ten years with Cheltenham Town.
 He is considered a highly significant player in the histories of both Bath and Cheltenham, both of whom he captained for many years.
-In all he played 766 league games in a 20-year career, between 1982 and 2002.
-He was promoted four times in his career, and also won the FA Trophy in 1998.
-After retiring in 2002 he went on to qualify as a physiotherapist and worked at Stoke City and Port Vale.
+He played 766 league games in a 20-year career between 1982 and 2002.
+He was promoted four times in his career and also won the FA Trophy in 1998.
+After retiring in 2002, he qualified as a physiotherapist and worked at Stoke City and Port Vale.

 Playing career

 Port Vale

 Banks began his career as an apprentice with Port Vale, turning professional in December 1982.
 He had to wait until 29 January 1985 before he made his debut, in a 1–1 draw with Northampton Town in the Football League Trophy.
 He went on to make seven Fourth Division and three cup appearances in 1984–85.
-He played nineteen league games in 1985–86, as the "Valiants" won promotion into the Third Division; he also scored his first senior goal, salvaging a point in a 1–1 draw with Burnley at Vale Park on 24 February.
+He played 19 league games in 1985–86, as the "Valiants" won promotion into the Third Division; he also scored his first senior goal, salvaging a point in a 1–1 draw with Burnley at Vale Park on 24 February.
 He played 34 games in 1986–87, as Vale secured their third tier status under the stewardship of John Rudge.
-After a reserve match at Barnsley on 23 September 1987, he was attacked by a gang of youths and had his nose broken whilst waiting at a fish and chip shop.
+After a reserve team match at Barnsley on 23 September 1987, he was attacked by a gang of youths whilst waiting at a fish and chip shop.
+He had his nose broken.
 He made 21 appearances in 1987–88, before he was released.

 Exeter City

 He joined Exeter City in June 1988 as one of manager Terry Cooper's first signings at the club.
-He briefly played in goal during an emergency situation against Peterborough United and would prank the local media by telling them he was a nephew of Gordon Banks.
+He briefly played in goal during an emergency against Peterborough United and would prank the local media by telling them he was a nephew of Gordon Banks.
 Despite playing in all but three of the "Grecians" games the following season, Banks was released from his contract at St James Park.

 Bath City

 In June 1989 he joined Bath City.
-He was player of the year the following season and became club captain for the four seasons after that.
+He was Player of the Year the following season and became club captain for the four seasons after that.
 In five years at Twerton Park, he won the Somerset Premier Cup three times, and finished second in the Southern League in 1989–90.
 He played 259 games for the club, also serving as captain.